trufflesuite/truffle/packages/truffle-core/docs/advanced/commands.md

 Optional parameters:

-* `-e environment`: Specify the environment.
-Default is "test".
 * `--compile-all`: Compile all contracts instead of intelligently choosing.
 * `--verbose-rpc`: Log communication between Truffle and the RPC.
+* `--network name`: Specify the network to use, using artifacts specific to that network.

 ##### version